yusuke1127/RoboManipBaselines/multimodal_robot_model/envs/README.md

 Follow the installation procedure [here](../../README.md#Install).

 ### [Isaac environments](./isaac)
+Isaac Gym supports only Python 3.6, 3.7 and 3.8.
+In Ubuntu 22.04, use Python 3.8 with [pyenv](https://github.com/pyenv/pyenv).

 Download and unpack the Isaac Gym package from [here](https://developer.nvidia.com/isaac-gym).

 Install Isaac Gym according to `IsaacGym_Preview_4_Package/isaacgym/doc/install.html` by the following commands.